shapespark/shapespark-viewer-api/README.md

 ## Replace textures using images from external source.

 Some applications, such as material configurators, need a custom UI for switching textures that are used in the scene.
-In additions, if the number of textures to choose from is large, it is convenient to use external textures that are not embedded in the 3D model.
+In addition, if the number of textures to choose from is large, it is convenient to use external textures that are not part of the 3D model.

-The following API call creates a texture from an image that is not embeded in the model:
+The following API call creates a texture from an image that is not embedded in the model:

 * `Viewer.createTextureFromHTMLImage(image)` - returns a texture
 object.
 An argument to this function is an <a